haskell/cabal/Cabal/doc/installing-packages.rst

 .. option:: --test-option=option

-    give an extra option to the test executables.
+    Give an extra option to the test executables.
 There is no need to quote options containing spaces because a single option is assumed, so options will not be split on spaces.